CameronShum/spotify-playlist-search/README.md

 To perform further optimizations, the state of the nominations was lifted.
 The nominations object changed from a `useState()` in `<MainPage />` to a context provider with a dispatch.

 ### Why lift the state?
 The component `<ListBox />` handles the logic for rendering each box.
 It is passed the rows to render as children.
-If the nominations object is in the Main component, each row must know of all the other rows to perform a state update (either nomination or removal).
+If the nominations object is in the Main component, each row must know of the previous state to perform a state update (either nomination or removal).
 An example of this is:

 ```javascript
 const handleNominate = (nomination) => {